3.3 Faculty Membership on College Committees

 The judicial system of the Campus Government is framed to promote the corporate well-being of the College community by adjudicating alleged violations of College social regulations.
 Disciplinary proceedings are designed to secure the rights of students and, conversely, to protect the College from inordinate student behavior.
 Like the legislative branch, the judicial system combines the efforts of administrative officers, faculty, and students.
 The Student Conduct Review Board, which hears alleged violations of social infractions of College regulations, is composed of three students appointed by the Student Council, and four faculty members, one of whom serves as chair.
 Ordinarily, each year the faculty elects two members for two-year terms, as specified in Article IV of the Constitution of Campus Government, found in the Student Handbook.
 The President of the College appoints the chair of the Student Conduct Review Board each year from among the members.
 Rights of due process are guaranteed to any student(s) appearing before the Board.
 (See Article IV of the Constitution.)

-D. GLCA Academic Council.
-Two faculty members, one elected each April for a three-year term.
+Two faculty, one elected each April for a three-year term.

 - Scheduling of varsity athletic contests.
 The committee evaluates varsity athletic schedules in the context of CAS guidelines.
 CAS has final authority over athletic scheduling discussions.

 - Other matters at the interface of athletics and academics.
 These might include but are not limited to:

 - coordinate efforts to improve communication between athletics and academics,